HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ### Write-In Counter

-If desired, the `CVRContest` may contain the number of `WriteIns`, i.e the number of write-in contest options selected.
+If desired, the `CVRContest` may contain the number of `WriteIns`, i.e the number of write-in *contest options* selected.
 This includes options that were selected, but no candidate was specified (e.g. a filled oval with an empty line).

 ### Adjudication of Write-Ins

 Adjudication can do two things

-1. Determine if the name represents a valid contest selection, i.e. does the write-in text represent a valid write-in option?
+1. Determine if the name represents a valid write-in option, i.e. does the write-in text represent a valid write-in option?

 2. Determine if the contest selection should be allocated.
 This is different from (1), as even if it is determined that the write-in text represents a valid write-in option, it may be overwritten by interpretation of voter intent.